 If one of the three windows displays a carbon-polluting machine, the screen turns blood red, and you’ll hear the sounds of industry and polluting machines.
 However, if you land on all nature, you’ll hear the sounds of birds and pure nature untouched by carbon emissions.

-Conflating the addictive act of gambling with losing precious wildlife and species’ habitats seems appropriate as we selfishly overconsume the earth’s natural habitats with every press of the gas pedal.
+Linking the addictive nature of gambling with the loss of wildlife and their habitats is fitting, as our excessive consumption of the earth’s resources continues with every press of the gas pedal.

 Current estimates are 150 to 200 billion tonnes of carbon is fixed in the forests of the Amazon, equivalent to 550 to 740 billion tonnes of CO2, or 10 to 15 times more than our annual greenhouse gas emissions.
 Lakes and oceans are also under assault as the WWF index found declines in freshwater species exceeded those in other habitats, with an 83% population fall.